dnotes/sveltecms/README.md

-## Pre-install: Setup SvelteKit app (with the proper SvelteKit version)
+## Pre-install: Setup SvelteKit with version 1.0.x

+You can create a SvelteKit app as you usually would.

+* `npm create svelte`

-You can start up a SvelteKit app as you usually would.
-However, be aware that SvelteCMS will require some additional tinkering if you are not using TypeScript.
+SvelteCMS will require some additional tinkering if you are not using TypeScript.
-Therefore, we recommend using TypeScript for your SvelteKit app if you can.
+Therefore, it is easiest to choose TypeScript syntax for your SvelteKit app.

-After you have set up your SvelteKit app, ensure that you have installed the proper versions of SvelteKit and Vite to work with SvelteCMS applications.

-*Note: At present you will need to install the exact release of SvelteKit, e.g. @1.0.0-next.XXX, until SvelteKit has a stable release.*
+* *select the option* :  `Yes, using TypeScript syntax`

 ## Installation

+If you want to start out with a link to the Admin UI, you can delete the default front page:

+`rm src/routes/+page.svelte`

 Install SvelteCMS into your SvelteKit app using the package manager of your choice: